Tring: History

 In 1835, the medieval Pendley Manor was destroyed by fire.
 A local landowner, Joseph Grout Williams, commissioned a new manor house to be built in Jacobean Revival style, and this building still stands today on Station Road.

 In 1836 Thomas Butcher, a wholesale seed and corn merchant, and his son also called Thomas, established a private bank, Thomas Butcher & Son in Tring High Street.
 The business was subsequently run by the next generation of the family, Frederick and George, and was also known locally as Tring Old Bank.
 By 1900 it had branches in Aylesbury, Chesham and Berkhamsted.
 From this time it became the subject of successive bank consolidations, eventually becoming a branch of the National Westminster Bank, the last to be represented in the town.

-In the late 19th century the estate became the home of the Rothschild family, whose influence on the town was considerable.
+In the late 19th century, the estate became the home of the Rothschild family, whose influence on the town was considerable.
 The site for Tring Market House was presented by to the town by Nathan Rothschild, 1st Baron Rothschild.
 His son, Walter Rothschild, 2nd Baron Rothschild, built a private zoological museum in Tring.
-This housed perhaps the largest collection of stuffed animals worldwide.
+This housed what may have been the world's largest collection of animal taxidermy at the time of its founding.
 It has been part of the Natural History Museum, London since 1937, and in April 2007 the museum changed its name to the Natural History Museum at Tring in order to make people more aware of the museum's link to London's Natural History Museum.
 In 1902 the 2nd Lord Rothschild also released the edible dormouse (Glis glis) into Tring Park.
 He used to ride around the town in a carriage drawn by zebras.
 In the town centre of Tring there is a pavement maze in the shape of a Zebra's head in order to remember the link that Tring has to the Rothschild family.

 The former livestock market place is now the home of a weekly Friday market and a fortnightly Saturday farmers' market.
 Some of the former livestock pens have been retained.
 The old livestock market office is now the home of the Tring Local History Museum, which opened in September 2010.

 Governance

-Tring is a part of the UK Parliament constituency of South West Hertfordshire.
-Gagan Mohindra has been the Member of Parliament (MP) since the December 2019 United Kingdom general election.
+Tring is a part of the UK Parliament constituency of Harpenden and Berkhamsted.
+Victoria Collins has been the Member of Parliament (MP) since the July 2024 election.

 Tring has three tiers of local government at parish (town), district, and county level: Tring Town Council, Dacorum Borough Council, and Hertfordshire County Council.
 Since the local elections on 2 May 2019, Tring Town Council comprises 11 Liberal Democrats and 1 Conservative.